ubc-library-rc/intro-project-sites/content/gh-pages.md

 Before we begin, log in to Github.com and create a new repository to have it ready.
 The new repository should have a name that relates to your site.

-1. From terminal, navigate into the site folder that you set up locally.
+\1.
+From terminal, navigate into the site folder that you set up locally.
 Replace "your-site-folder-name" with the name of your Jekyll site folder.

 Input {: .label .label-green }
 ~~~
 cd your-site-folder-name
 ~~~

-2. Now you need to "initialize" the site folder which essentially tells Git that you want it to pay attention to this folder.
+\2.
+Now you need to "initialize" the site folder which essentially tells Git that you want it to pay attention to this folder.

 Input {: .label .label-green }
 ~~~
 git init your-site-folder-name
 ~~~

+Output {: .label .label-yellow }
 ~~~
 Initialized empty Git repository in /Users/yourusername/your-site-folder-name/.git/
 ~~~

-3. Change directory to this new local git repository that you made.
+\3.
+Change directory to this new local git repository that you made.

 Input {: .label .label-green }
 ~~~